 The City Manager's office provides leadership, coordination and management for the City and is responsible for establishing general administrative policies that govern the operations of the City.
-The City Manager, along with the Assistant City Manager and with input from the Senior Management team, also supports and assists the Mayor and City Councilors in their roles as policy makers by providing accurate and timely information and appropriate policy alternatives.
+The City Manager, along with input from the Senior Management team, also supports and assists the Mayor and City Councilors in their roles as policy makers by providing accurate and timely information and appropriate policy alternatives.

-- Completed a new operating agreement with YMCA to operate city-owned Recreational Center - Completed a Compensation Study for all positions within organization - Conducted two sessions of the Sherwood Citizens University program to increase citizen understanding of city government
+- Completed a new operating agreement with YMCA to operate the city-owned Recreational Center. - Completed a Compensation Study for all positions within the organization. - Conducted two sessions of the Sherwood Citizens University programto increase citizen understanding of city government.

-- Explore possible partnership with Tualatin Valley Community Television to provide governmental programming on our cable access channel (City-wide Value Quality Services) - Continue to support enhanced programs and activities to engage the public on issues facing the community (City-wide Value Citizen Participation) - Continue to implement enhancements to City intranet to ensure efficient sharing of important information to employees (City-wide Value - Quality Services)
+- Explore possible partnership with Tualatin Valley Community Television to provide governmental programming on our cable access channel (Citywide Value - Quality Services). - Continue to support enhanced programs and activities to engage the public on issues facing the community (Citywide Value - Citizen Participation). - Continue to implement enhancements to City intranet to ensure efficient sharing of important information to employees (Citywide Value - Quality Services).

-Strategy Measures FY16-17 Actual FY17-18 Projected FY18-19 Projected Increase communication with the public Newsletter Frequency Every Two Months Every Two Months Every Two Months Number of Facebook Friends 1,931 2,250 2,500 Number of Twitter Followers 250 525 750
+Strategy Measures FY16-17 Actual FY17-18 Projected FY18-19 Projected Increase communication with Newsletter Frequency Every Two Months Every Two Months Every Two Months the public Number of Facebook Friends 1,931 2,250 2,500 Number of Twitter Followers 250 525 750